Learning Temporal Resolution in Spectrogram for Audio Classification

-\textbf{On variable-length audio data}~ Note that the proposed method even improves the mAP performance by \num{1.3}\% with only \num{25} FPS on the FSD50K dataset.
-This is because the audio clip durations in the FSD50K have a high variance~(see Table~\ref{tab:dataset-info}).
+\textbf{On Variable-length Audio Data.}~ We observe that the proposed method improves the mAP performance by $1.3$\% with only $25$ FPS on the FSD50K dataset.
+We analyze it because the audio clip durations in the FSD50K have a high variance (i.e., from $0.3$ to $30$s).
 In previous studies~\citep{gong2021ast,gong2021psla,kong2020panns}, a common practice is padding the audio data into the same duration in batched training and inference, which introduces a considerable amount of temporal redundancy in the data with a significantly slower speed.
 By comparison, DiffRes can unify the audio feature shape regardless of their durations.
 Model optimization becomes more efficient with DiffRes.
-As a result, the proposed method can maintain an mAP of $55.6~\pm~0.2$ on the FSD50K, which is comparable to the baseline, with only \num{15} FPS and \num{28}\% of the original training time.
-This result shows that DiffRes provides a new mind map for future work on classifying variable-length audio files.
+As a result, the proposed method can maintain an mAP of $55.6\pm0.2$ on the FSD50K, which is comparable to the baseline, with only $15$ FPS and $28$\% of the original training time.
+This result shows that DiffRes provides a new mind map for future work on classifying large-scale variable-length audio clips.